 FAQ About Blueberry Protein Pancakes

-No, whey protein powder alters the texture and doesn’t work well in this recipe.
+No, whey protein powder alters the texture and doesn’t work well in this healthy blueberry pancake recipe.
 (You'll get something crepe-like.)

-The protein powder used here does not contain gluten, but you may choose to use a certified gluten-free protein powder to make sure these are gluten-free pancakes.
+The protein powder used here does not contain gluten, but you may choose to use a certified gluten free protein powder to make sure these are gluten free protein pancakes.

-It’s best to make the batter fresh, as it may lose its fluffiness if stored.
+It’s best to make the pancake batter fresh, as it may lose its fluffiness if stored.

-Reheat them in the microwave for 30 seconds each or use a toaster for crispy edges.
+Reheat these high protein pancakes in the microwave for 30 seconds each or use a toaster for crispy edges.

 Yes, thaw and drain them before adding to the batter to avoid excess moisture.